alepha@docs:~/docs/guides/frontend$

 browser ──(same-origin)──▶ /api/sigil/ingest ──(server→server, secret UUID)──▶ lore.alepha.dev

 Telemetry is mutualized: pageviews, client errors, and vitals are batched into a single ingest call (flushed on a timer + pagehide).
-The feedback petition is a separate multipart call.

 #Setup

-Two steps, plus env.
+One step, plus env.

 1. Import the module in your web module: